Skip to content

 Installation

 The fastest way to run HyperbyteDB.
-Images are published to GitHub Container Registry.
+Images are published to GitHub Container Registry as a multi-arch manifest covering linux/amd64 and linux/arm64.

 docker pull ghcr.io/hyperbyte-cloud/hyperbytedb:latest